fadams/lambda-runtime-api-daemon/README.md

 ![lambda-runtime-api-daemon](diagrams/lambda-runtime-api-daemon.png)

-The Lambda Runtime API Daemon (RAPID) and its associated optional Lambda Server allows AWS Lambda functions packaged as [Lambda Container Images](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-images) to be deployed and run in a wide range of heterogenous compute environments in addition to the proprietary AWS Lambda Service, for example as Docker images or in Kubernetes or even standalone on a Linux host.
+The Lambda Runtime API Daemon (RAPID) and its associated optional Lambda Server allows AWS Lambda functions packaged as [Lambda Container Images](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-images) to be deployed and run in a wide range of heterogenous compute environments in addition to the proprietary AWS Lambda Service, for example as Docker images or in Kubernetes, [OpenFaaS](examples/kubernetes/kind-openfaas) or even standalone on a Linux host.

 ## Motivation
 From its introduction in November 2014 [AWS Lambda](https://docs.aws.amazon.com/lambda/) has been a game changing service, mainstreaming the idea of [Function as a Service (FaaS)](https://en.wikipedia.org/wiki/Function_as_a_service) as a microservice development and deployment pattern.